-When at all possible, breakup in person.
-Sometimes you don’t have this luxury because you may be long distance.
-When you breakup, you need to have given this person a fair chance on what to work on.
-If you cut the cord without a conversation, it can be unfair, unless you absolutely know in your heart that it is over -- they’ve cheated, you have been abused, or you have been neglected for a long time (a month).
+When at all possible, break up in person.
+Sometimes you don’t have this luxury because you may be long-distance.
+In some cases, you need to give your partner a fair chance on what to work on.
+If you cut the cord without a conversation, it can be unfair unless you absolutely know in your heart that it is over — they’ve cheated, you have been abused, or you have been neglected for a long time (a month).

-When you breakup, make sure you have plenty of time.
+When you break up, make sure you have plenty of time.
 Make sure it is clear.
 I know someone who says he broke up with his girlfriend, and she still has their anniversary date on her Facebook.
 Something is wrong there; he’s lying, she didn’t get the message, or she’s really bad at updating her Facebook.
-Not updating that can make more problems for other people down the road.
+Not updating that can cause more problems for other people down the road.

-When you breakup, don’t expect to be best of buddies for awhile.
+When you break up, don’t expect to be the best of buddies for a while.
 The person needs time and space to process things and also move on.
-I would say for most situations -- give it at least a year before you start spending time together frequently again as friends.
+I would say for most situations — give it at least a year before you start spending time together frequently again as friends.